How FMCG brands can capitalize on soaring eco-consumer spending power

 Concern for environmental issues is often associated with the young, but older shoppers also make up a significant proportion of Eco-actives, thanks to their greater spending power.
 In Europe, Eco-actives tend to be over 50, with higher income and social status, while in developing economies, the shoppers who take the lead are usually younger.
 The number of Eco-actives is also rising quicker in developed economies.
 In developing nations, it may take until 2035 for Eco-actives to account for 50% of the population.
 Still, Eco-actives represent an immediate opportunity: right now, they are worth $446bn in FMCG spend, and that value is projected to reach $1.104tn by 2029.

 The Eco-considerer segment comprises people who worry about the environment, but don’t take as much action to reduce their footprint as they would like to.
 At the time of writing, Eco-considerers account for the largest segment of the market.
 In Europe alone, they represent 44% of consumers, while the other two groups comprise 28% each.
-The value action gap is most pronounced among Eco-considerers, with 62% globally believing sustainable products are harder to find or more expensive.
+The value action gap is most pronounced among Eco-considerers, with 62% globally believing sustainable brands and products are harder to find or more expensive.

 Price and findability aren’t the only barriers Eco-considerers find to purchasing as they want to: 44% say their day-to-day priorities get in the way, and 37% say they get distracted when shopping.
 By understanding and then removing these barriers, brands can access the segment’s untapped potential.
 Eco-considerers want to make the step to become Eco-actives, it is up to brands to show them how, and to make doing so easy.